godmoves/perfectdou/README.md

 ```
 python3 generate_eval_data.py
 ```
-Some important hyperparameters are as follows.
+Some important hyperparameters are as follows:
 *   `--output`: where the pickled data will be saved
 *   `--num_games`: how many random games will be generated, default 10000